xueren-ge/Statistical-Machine-Learning/Regression and Regularization/README.md

 generalize well.
 ![skecth](https://github.com/masqueraderx/Statistical-Machine-Learning/blob/main/Regression%20and%20Regularization/Q3.jpg)

-Still run the third experiment but here I used ridge regression.
-Note that ridge regression just penalizes $\beta$ in the function above, it doesn't penalize the offset $\beta_{0}$.
-Compared with experiment 3, you can find that the variance is getting smaller, actually, all the straight lines seem to forward towards certain degrees.
+Still run the 3rd experiment but here I used ridge regression.
+Note that ridge regression just penalizes $\beta$ in the function, it doesn't penalize the offset $\beta_{0}$.
+Compared with 3rd experiment, you can find the variance is getting smaller, actually, all the straight lines seem to forward towards certain degrees.
 More generally, the scope is constrained.
 That's how regularization helps.
-And there are many ways to regularize, such as **Tikhonov regularization**, **LASSO regularization**, **Ridge Regression**and etc. Of course, we can use kernel methods to implement regression in nonlinear domain.
+And there are many ways to regularize, such as **Tikhonov regularization**, **LASSO regularization** and etc. Note that kernelization can be achieved.
 ![skecth](https://github.com/masqueraderx/Statistical-Machine-Learning/blob/main/Regression%20and%20Regularization/Q4.jpg)